 22.2.2.
 All applicable policies, guidelines, and standards established by the PROVIDER.

 22.3.
-Orientation of and ongoing training and education of the PROVIDER’s staff shall follow minimum training requirements as listed in the Provider Manual.
+Orientation of and ongoing training and education of the PROVIDER’s staff shall follow minimum training requirements as listed in MSHN Training Grid (Attachment G).

 22.4.
-The PROVIDER shall offer continuing education to the PROVIDER’s staff as needed or when necessitated by changes in the PROVIDER’s programs or in recipient rights requirements.
+The PROVIDER shall mandate continuing education to the PROVIDER’s staff as needed or when necessitated by changes in the PROVIDER’s programs or as stated in recipient rights requirements, including but not limited to the requirements identified by MDHHS in its Technical Requirement “Continuing Education Requirements for Recipient Rights Staff” contained in attachment C6.3.2.3A of the MDHHS/CMHSP agreement.

 23. Recipient Rights